-Calculating the pension benefit amount for a veteran or surviving spouse is complicated, as one’s current monthly income is considered, along with an applicant’s unreimbursed medical expenses. (“Unreimbursed” medical expenses means the expenses are not paid for by insurance).
+Calculating the pension benefit amount for a veteran or surviving spouse is complicated, as one’s current monthly income is considered, along with an applicant’s unreimbursed medical expenses. (“Unreimbursed medical expenses” mean expenses that are not paid for by insurance).
 Calculating one’s benefit amount is explained further below under “Eligibility”.
 That said, for the period from Dec.
-1, 2018 – Nov.
-30, 2019, the Maximum Annual Pension Rate (MAPR), which is the highest benefit amount one can receive each year, are as follows for 2019:
+1, 2019 – Nov.
+30, 2020, the Maximum Annual Pension Rate (MAPR), which is the highest benefit amount one can receive each year, are as follows:

 Basic Veterans Pension / Basic Survivors Pension